koengr/QCforBusiness/_applications/chemistry.md

 barriers to other new technologies on our wishlist.

 What are the true prospects for quantum computing in the context of climate change?
-Sceptics will point out that technological innovations alone will be sufficient to avert a climate disaster – we will remain agnostic in this debate.
+Sceptics may point out that technological innovations alone will not be sufficient to avert a climate disaster – we will remain agnostic in this debate.
 A much more concrete issue is the mismatch in timelines.
 Climate experts agree that, to limit global warming to no more than 1.5° C, we need to take action relatively soon.
-Imperial College London concludes on their website[^57], referencing the 2014 IPCC report:
+Imperial College London concludes on their website[^62], referencing the 2014 IPCC report:

-> “Limiting warming to 1.5°C will only be possible if global emissions
+> ‘Limiting warming to 1.5°C will only be possible if global emissions
 > peak within the next few years, and then start to decline rapidly,
-> halving by 2030.”
+> halving by 2030.’

 Our chapter on timelines shows that it is exceedingly unlikely that significant quantum utility is possible anywhere before the 2030s.